 Will a Specific Color Change the Behavior of Your Website Visitors?
+More specifically, will a call-to-action button that is red boost conversions?

 Color is shown to be a significant determinant for both website trust and satisfaction.